Aliases for PRODH2 Gene

 GeneCards Summary for PRODH2 Gene

 PRODH2 (Proline Dehydrogenase 2) is a Protein Coding gene.
-Diseases associated with PRODH2 include Primary Hyperoxaluria and Maple Syrup Urine Disease, Type Ii.
+Diseases associated with PRODH2 include Primary Hyperoxaluria.
 Among its related pathways are Arginine and proline metabolism and Metabolism.
-GO annotations related to this gene include proline dehydrogenase activity.
-An important paralog of this gene is LOC102724788.
+Gene Ontology (GO) annotations related to this gene include proline dehydrogenase activity.
+An important paralog of this gene is PRODH.

 UniProtKB/Swiss-Prot for PRODH2 Gene